joe-niland/laravel-api-guide/Building-an-Application-with-Laravel.md

 Values to change:

-debug: you can set this to true to enable detailed error logging when required.
+**debug:** you can set this to true to enable detailed error logging when required.
 This setting must ALWAYS be false in Production.
 Set this to true in your .env file.
-url: set this to the url you'll be using to access the application, e.g. http://laravel-api.phplocal.dev.
-Convert this to an environment variable and set it in .env.
+**url:** set this to the url you'll be using to access the application, e.g. http://laravel-api.phplocal.dev.
+Convert this to an environment variable as described above and set it in .env.
-timezone: set this to the timezone that's most useful to you.
+**timezone:** set this to the timezone that's most useful to you.
 It might be local time or server time.
 Convert this to an environment variable.

 config/database.php
 =====================

 This file is where all the database connection information is stored.
-You can remove all the database entries that you won't use.
+Again the key config values are set in `.env`.
+You can optionally remove all the database entries that you won't use.
 For example you may remove everything except for pgsql and redis.

 config/*.php*
 ================